pytrain/web_prog/php_setup.md

 Zend Engine v3.1.0, Copyright (c) 1998-2018 Zend Technologies
 ```
 2. Using a file:
-  a.
-Create a text/ASCII file named index.php
+  1. Create a text/ASCII file named index.php
-  b.
-Put the following code in this file: `<?php phpinfo(); ?>`
+  2. Put the following code in this file: `<?php phpinfo(); ?>`
-  c. `cd` in your temrinal/comand prompt to the file's directory location.
+  3. `cd` in your temrinal/comand prompt to the file's directory location.
-  d.
-Run from the command line or terminal: `php -S localhost:8000` This starts a local PHP server on your local webpage.
+  4. Run from the command line or terminal: `php -S localhost:8000` This starts a local PHP server on your local webpage.
-  e.
-Open a browser and navigate to: http://localhost:8000/ (note: you might need https)
+  5. Open a browser and navigate to: http://localhost:8000/ (note: you might need https)
-  f.
-You should be seeing a page that displays your PHP server information.
+  6. You should be seeing a page that displays your PHP server information.